wchesley/notebook/MariaDB/mariadb.md

 Link - https://mariadb.com/docs/skysql/ref/es10.5/

 ## Shell interface
 Docker only has the root user, use `mysql -p` to get to root mariadb shell.
 Or specifiy the database user and database it has permission on. `mysql -user=Different_User -p database_name`

+### Common commands:

+- `show databases;`
+  - Lists all databases
+- `SELECT host, user FROM mysql.user;`
+  - Lists all users and their host.
+- `CREATE user username@hostIPaddress identified by 'your-password'`
+  - Creates new user from specified IP address, authenticated by chosen password, you can also use the password hash rather than plain text.

 ## Backup database (Docker)
 To create a dump of the database you can later restore from, use the following command from the docker host: